Printable Paper Ornaments

 Or you can go for a more classic Christmas look and include some red Christmas tree ornaments, more greenery, even simple or painted pine cones!
 Now I’m thinking you could also use walnuts, cinnamon sticks, dried orange slices, some Christmasy ribbon – just experiment and create something you love!

-You could also punch a hole in your DIY Christmas Book Page Paper Rosettes and hang them as ornaments in your Christmas tree!
+You could also punch a hole in your Printable Paper Ornaments and hang them as ornaments in your Christmas tree!
 Or why not use them to decorate last minute Christmas gifts!?
 There are so many choices here!

-Thank you for your lovely comments and for reading, liking, sharing and hopefully trying my DIY projects that I shared on The Graphics Fairy throughout the year! ♥
+Thank you for your lovely comments and for reading, liking, sharing and hopefully trying my DIY projects that I shared on The Graphics Fairy throughout the year!
+You might also like the Printable Christmas Banner HERE that I created.

 Diana / Dreams Factory